FoxLisk/alttp-notes/routes/any_no_eg.md

 Glan route:

+I got it in ~7 min with a pretty bad run, and with better potion routing it can probably go faster still

 1. houlihan RTA for 200 rupees
 1. Get a red pot and and bombs
 1. get back to the courtyard\